Functional Gait Assessment (FGA)

 Another component involves walking backward, evaluating the individual's ability to navigate in reverse.
 This task provides insights into dynamic balance, coordination, and the presence of gait deviations in an unconventional direction.

-Gait with assistive device
+Gait with an assistive device

 If applicable, the assessment considers walking with an assistive device.
 This accounts for individuals who may rely on aids like canes or walkers, providing a more accurate representation of their functional gait in daily life.